Pearlitic/pearlitic.github.io/Python/Instructions.md

 ### Introduction

 These are basic instructions on how to use the scripts.
 If you have some basic programming knowledge and know how to setup Python, this should be a piece of cake.
 If not, I'll try my best to explain.
-Basically the hardest part is figuring out how to get Python working.
+Basically the hardest part is figuring out how to setup a Python enviroment.
 After that, it's just follow the pattern.

 ---